-A lot of mums are clueless when it comes to caring for their son’s penis, so it’s important to know what to look out for, how to prevent issues occurring and when to seek help.
+A lot of mums can be confused when it comes to caring for their son’s penis, so it’s important to know what to look out for, how to prevent issues occurring and when to seek help.
 Here are seven common penis problems explained.

 Most small boys are a bundle of energy constantly running around, riding scooters and bikes, jumping out of trees and anything else that involves excitement or potential danger.
-While normal, it does mean they’re often more prone to accidents, and that includes injuries down below.
-When it comes to the penis, often it may just get bruised and be a bit painful for a while, however if it’s been crushed, cut or torn in any way, medical attention is required immediately (the same applies for the testicles and scrotum).
+While normal, it does mean they’re often more prone to accidents, and that includes injuries to their penis.
+When it comes to the penis, often it may just get bruised and be a bit painful for a while.
+However, if it’s been crushed, cut or torn in any way, medical attention is required immediately (the same applies for the testicles and scrotum).

 2. Appears red